MaxDieterle317/Physics-Simulation-in-C-using-Integral-Calculus/README.md

 Additionally, we included a presentation of our results at the end of the program, which featured runtime analysis to evaluate the application's performance under various levels of stress.
 We provided graphs illustrating the time spent simulating physics relative to the number of objects that were rendered.

 Because values on a computer were discrete rather than continuous, we used Riemann sums to approximate the necessary integrals.
-As a result, one of our objectives was to determine the optimal number of subdivisions—enough to ensure accurate results while minimizing the performance impact.
+As a result, one of our objectives was to determine the optimal number of subdivisions, enough to ensure accurate results while minimizing the performance impact.

 # How to run this application on your local machine: